 The School foresees the activation every year of a new triennium.
 The first (2019-2022 three-year period) and the second year (2018-2021 three-year period) are currently active.
 The activation of the next three years for the 2020-2023 academic year is not foreseen.

-During the 3 years-study period, students will compulsory attendance to theoretical lessons, practices and vocational training.
-At the end, the Specialist in Pathology and Clinics of Companion Animals will have developed adequate theoretical and practical knowledge in the field of diagnosis and treatment of diseases in companion animals.
+The Specialist in Pathology and Clinics of Companion Animals must develop adequate theoretical and practical knowledge in the field of diagnosis and treatment of diseases of companion animals.
+The course of study has duration of 3 years with compulsory attendance to theoretical lessons, practices and vocational training.

-The qualification required for application is Degree in Veterinary Medicine based on Italian laws.
-In addition it is mandatory to hold a Licence to practice in Veterinary Medicine based on Italian laws.
-To be admitted to the School students should be passed a written/oral exam.
+The qualification required for admission (after exam test) is Degree in Veterinary Medicine based on Italian laws.
+In addition it is mandatory to hold a Licence to practice in Veterinary Medicine based on Italian laws (after exam test).

-The teachers of the School are recruited from the staff of the Faculty of Veterinary Medicine of Milan.
-The School can also use external scientific and didactic competences, recruiting Italian or abroad Academic professors, or colleagues with high specialization (European College, PhD) through a specific public evaluation.
+The teachers of the School are recruited from the staff of Faculty of Veterinary Medicine of Milan.
+The School can make use of external scientific and didactic competences, recruiting from other Italian or abroad Academic teachers, or no academic teachers with high specialization (European College, PhD) through a specific public evaluation. (contract professors)

-The training objectives of the School of Specialization in Pathology and Clinics of Companion Animals are:
+The training objectives of the School of Specialization in Pathology and Clinics of Companion Animals are as follows: